Marie Jungius: Writing

-Jungius' writing addressed a wide range of social issues, particularly those related to women's labor, vivisection, and humanitarian concerns.
-Her publications include Beroepsklapper ("Occupation Index," 1889), which provided a statistical overview of women's employment in the Netherlands, and Een woord over de voorgestelde Nationale Tentoonstelling van Vrouwenarbeid ("A Word About the Proposed National Exhibition of Women's Work," 1897), which outlined the goals of the National Exhibition of Women's Labor.
-Jungius also contributed to discussions on vivisection, with works such as Bestrijding der Vivisectie.
+Jungius wrote on women's labour, vivisection, child welfare, and humanitarianism.
+Her publications included Beroepsklapper ("Occupation Index", 1889), a statistical overview of women's employment in the Netherlands; Een woord over de voorgestelde Nationale Tentoonstelling van Vrouwenarbeid ("A Word About the Proposed National Exhibition of Women's Work", 1897); Bestrijding der Vivisectie.
 Inleiding ("Combating Vivisection.
-Introduction," 1898) and Vivisectie in Nederland ("Vivisection in the Netherlands," 1899), where she critiqued the practice and called for its abolition.
-Additionally, she wrote on the conditions of working mothers in Wat doet Nederland voor zijn kraamvrouwen? ("What Does the Netherlands Do for Its Postpartum Women?", 1906).
+Introduction", 1898); Vivisectie in Nederland ("Vivisection in the Netherlands", 1899); and Wat doet Nederland voor zijn kraamvrouwen? ("What Does the Netherlands Do for Its Postpartum Women?", 1906).